Yaen Mei

 instead of getting their money from their parents or grandparents.
 In my

-opinion, youth in Chicago young persons are very proud of this
+opinion, youth in Chicago are very proud of this

 because it means independence to them.
 I couldn’t